-Furthermore, whenever you use Quetext to scan your content, it matches your content with its database of more than 35-billion cached webpages ( and growing every second ), more than a million journals for all crediable sources and cached copy of more than 20-million books.
+Furthermore, whenever you use Quetext to scan your content, it matches your content with its database of more than 35-billion cached webpages ( and growing every second ), more than a million journals for all credible sources and a cached copy of more than 20-million books.

 The tool can also detect attempts to hide plagiarism, such as rearranged sentences, rearranged paragraphs or changing a couple of words for synonyms while leaving the rest of the sentence structure the same.

 Of course, my own intent is not to copy anything.
 I do want to make sure, however, that I don’t accidentally simply rephrase texts that I’m looking at.
-It’s all too easy to just sit down and type from a source, not realising that all you’re doing is rewording it, rather than reading and understanding multiple sources and doing genuine research.
-My professors, and my editors, are more likely to accept a report from QueText because they trust the way that the tool is set up.
+It’s all too easy to just sit down and type from a source, not realizing that all you’re doing is rewording it, rather than reading and understanding multiple sources and doing genuine research.
+My professors and my editors are more likely to accept a report from QueText because they trust the way that the tool is set up.

 I subscribed to the premium version of Quetext because it offers several convenience improvements.